TomPace101/nanopore_diffusion/notes.md

 _TODO_ change species_info to a list of species dictionaries, which become species objects

+_TODO_ see note in output_eff.fluxfield

+_TODO_ command line "select" argument: apply more directly - don't instantiate objects first This is actually not easy to do.

 # Formula derivations
 - _TODO_ NP linearization notebook
 - _TODO_ start reaction rate function linearization notebook